ucan-wg/promise/README.md

 [Electronic Rights Transfer Protocol (ERTP)] builds on top of [CapTP] concepts for blockchain & digital asset use cases.

-[Cap 'n Proto RPC] is an influential RPC framework based on concepts from [CapTP].
+[Cap "n Proto RPC] is an influential RPC framework based on concepts from [CapTP].

-# 5 Acknowledgements
+# 5. Acknowledgements

 Many thanks to [Mark Miller] for his [trail blazing work][erights] on [capability systems].